NathanHarrington/NathanHarrington.github.io/README.md

 ### Push to a github user page

-    Make sure you edit files in content/ not in the root!
+    Make sure you edit files in content/posts/ not in posts/ !

     pelican --theme ../pelican-themes/personal-bootstrap3/ content
             --output ./

     (Test on local machine, verify everything looks fine)

+    Add all of the new files for a post: git add content/posts/*
+    git add content/images/*
+    git add posts/*

     git commit -a -m "Documentation log message" git push origin master